vukics/cppqed/CPPQEDcore/issues.markdown

   * 4th sub-repository + package for build infrastructure

-  * remove composites from elements (they rather belong to core)

-  * in utils remove include & src subdirectories – remove impl subdirectories

   * cmake should observe structural dependencies (e.g. quantumdata is not allowed to use anything from quantumtrajectory, only the other way round) – can be achieved by specific cmake files in these directories